Australian reggae: Festivals

 A range of reggae festivals and festivals highlighting reggae music are held around Australia.
 Queensland hosts more than any other state, with Reggaetown and Kuranda Roots held near Cairns in far north Queensland, and Good Love (formerly One Love) held at the Gold Coast.
 Good Love Festival is one of New Zealand's largest and most iconic music events, and made its Australian debut in 2020 headlined by Shaggy and Sean Paul.
 In 2022, the festival changed its name to Good Love.

 In 2016, the first Jamaican Music & Food Festival was held in Melbourne, Victoria featuring reggae and other music of Jamaican origin.
-Sponsored by PBS and with live performances by Australian artists, bands and DJs, the festival has also featured many International artists including Jamaican reggae singer Bushman, British vocalist General Levy and soul singer Richie Stephens.
+Sponsored by PBS and with live performances by Australian artists, bands and DJs, the festival has also featured many international artists including Jamaican reggae singer Bushman, British vocalist General Levy and soul singer Richie Stephens.
 In 2019 the festival also took place in Sydney, NSW and featured Mad Professor as its headline performer.

 Byron Bay Reggaefest started at The Brewery (28.64507°S 153.604697°E; previously known as The Buddha Bar) on 4 December 2010 planned a 2-day festival at Missingham Park, Ballina NSW on 17 & 18 September 2011.

-Dub in the Park is an annual festival of dub, roots and world music first held in Adelaide, South Australia in 2016.
-The festival was discontinued in 2019, but is expected to return in 2022.

 South Beach annual Reggae Party Fremantle Western Australia started in 1998.

 Former festivals

 Raggamuffin Music Festival was an annual reggae music festival that toured Australia and New Zealand.
 The festival postponed in 2017 and has not returned since.

+Dub in the Park was an annual festival of dub, roots and world music first held in Adelaide, South Australia in 2016.
+The festival was discontinued in 2019.